AdobeDocs/analytics.en/help/analyze/analysis-workspace/attribution-iq/attribution.md

 ## Business Value of Attribution IQ {#section_E82B97114E1641A8AE911F57AEB3240A}

-The “Customer Journey” isn’t linear and is only partially predictable.
-It’s more organic, flexible, and often unpredictable.
+The "Customer Journey" isn't linear and is only partially predictable.
+It's more organic, flexible, and often unpredictable.
 Each customer proceeds at their own pace, often doubling back, stalling, restarting, etc. This makes it difficult to know the impact of marketing efforts across the customer journey.
 It also hampers efforts to tie multiple channels of data together to answer business questions and leads to incomplete customer insights.

 Adobe Analytics Attribution IQ enables modern intelligence teams to understand how meaningful engagement takes place across the customer journey, intelligently identifying inflection points that lead customers to target outcomes, effectively optimizing marketing initiatives.